Tonymah2024/budget2025/README.md

 Tailwind CSS: Used for all styling and responsive design.

-JavaScript: Used for the simulation logic, updating the GDP gauge, and handling slider interactions.
+JavaScript: Core logic for the four-variable economic simulation, updating all dynamic outputs, gauges, and progress bars.

 SVG: Used to create the dynamic GDP gauge visualization.